How to open a Wise account in Malaysia [2025]

-Wise offers personal and business multi-currency accounts which you can use to hold 50+ currencies, spend in 170+ countries, and get paid like a local from 30+ countries.
+Wise offers personal and business multi-currency accounts which you can use to hold 40+ currencies, spend in 150+ countries, and receive payments conveniently with local account details for 9+ currencies.
 Plus, every time you need to convert from one currency to another, to send a payment or spend on your Wise card, you’ll get the mid-market exchange rate with low, transparent fees.

-This guide to opening a Wise account in Malaysia covers all you need to know about types of Wise accounts, getting set up, making payments and more.
+This guide covers how to open a Wise account in Malaysia, including all you need to know about types of Wise accounts, getting set up, making payments and more.
 Here’s a look at what we’ll cover:

 How to open a Wise account